mmistakes/minimal-mistakes/_posts/2018-10-06-recognise-objects-yolo.md

 ---
-title: An very shallow overview of YOLO and Darknet
+title: A very shallow overview of YOLO and Darknet
 tags:
   - neural-networks
   - machine-learning